shlomif/my-real-person-fan-fiction/README.md

 Three Musketeers](https://en.wikipedia.org/wiki/The_Three_Musketeers).

-Hollywood will soon be terminated as an inefficient and lazy olygopol with relatively few remaining active franchies, few remaining able and competent actors who quickly will follow suit, and a flood of indistinguishable high budget comic books movies with incompetent and unattractive actors who didn't have the sense and competence to become YouTubers, empty cinemas, and boring
+Hollywood will soon be terminated as an inefficient and lazy olygopol with relatively few remaining active franchises, few remaining able and competent actors who quickly will follow suit, and a flood of indistinguishable high budget comic books movies with incompetent and unattractive actors who didn't have the sense and competence to become YouTubers, empty cinemas, and boring